rsomanigroq/pdfanswer/README.md

 1. **API Key Error**: Make sure your `GROQ_API_KEY` is set correctly
 2. **PDF Reading Error**: Ensure the PDF is not corrupted or password-protected
 3. **Import Errors**: Make sure all dependencies are installed in your virtual environment
+4. **Low Confidence**: This is expected for questions about non-existent information

 ### Getting Help